0xZakk/slipbox/📄 Articles/📝 Draft/slice and splice- Learning JavaScript's Array Methods by Building Them.md

 The `splice` method cuts out 3 items (the second argument), starting at index 3 (the first argument).
 It modifies the original array and returns the spliced section as a new array.

-This is probably the cause of most of the confusion between these two methods. `slice` returned a copy while `splice` modified the existing array.
-If you’re not expecting that, then you would probably get some hard-to-track-down bugs when suddenly your array is shorter than you expected!
+This is probably the cause of most of the confusion between these two methods: `slice` returned a copy while `splice` modified the existing array.
+If you’re not expecting that, then you would probably get some hard-to-track-down bugs when suddenly your array is shorter than you expected and some of the values are missing!

 #### How to Use splice